digitalyoshixi/zettelkasten/content/Math/Basic and Free Variables.md

 ---
 In [[Echelon Form]]:
 - All the variables that appear to be leading terms are basic variables
-- All non-basic variables (including those with coeff zero) are free variables
+- All variables in columns where there is no leading one are free variables
 ![[Drawing 2025-01-24 12.41.14.excalidraw]]
 The solutions are effectively determined by the [[Spanning Set]] of the free variables